Notable People

 One revealing detail in Adler's own company history is how often the story returns to Soho.
 The first store opened there in 1998.
 In 2022, the company opened Atelier Adler, described as a retail-meets-creative-studio experience in Soho, with direct homage to the artistic geography that shaped him.

 It suggests that Adler understood a risk built into his own success: once a maker becomes a brand, the work can drift too far from the scene of making.
-Re-centering the company around a studio story was not just nostalgia.
+Re-centering the company around a studio story was more than nostalgia.
 It was a way of insisting that the business still begins in a workshop logic, even after decades of growth and licensing and global reach.

 The Parker Palm Springs project, which his official history marks as a major turning point, also fits this pattern.
 It gave Adler a high-profile stage for the full version of his visual world, but it still reads like the work of someone arranging forms and textures rather than merely managing a luxury label.